dabidou025/myautograd/README.md

 # myautograd
 ## My implementation of automatic differentiation used in deep learning frameworks.

-It works like a deep learning frame work : Tensors, model class, forward, backward, fit, etc.
+It is a lightweight fast cpu deep learning framework, that supports Tensors, model class, forward, backward, fit, etc.